MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/quickstart-build-deploy-applications.md

 ## Create and deploy a website using GitHub Copilot for Azure Preview

-1. Create a new folder on your local computer where you can `git clone`.
+1. Create a new folder on your local computer where you can create a local clone of a GitHub repository.

 2. Open Visual Studio Code.
 Open the Terminal window.
 Navigate to the new folder in Terminal.